Red Sox top Dodgers for 4th World Series title in 15 seasons

 After allowing two runs over six innings to win Game 2 last Wednesday, Price got two outs in the ninth inning of Friday's marathon game.
 He became the first to pitch into the eighth inning of a Series game on one day of rest since the Yankees' Bob Turley in 1957.

-"To be able to come through in October for my team, it feels very good," he added.
-"It's about time."
+"All the haters, it's time to be quiet and show the guy some respect," Martinez said.

-Price gave up a home run to David Freese on his first pitch, then allowed just two more hits - the last a triple to Freese that Martinez lost in the third-inning twilight and allowed to drop behind him in right.
+Price gave up a home run to David Freese on his first pitch , then allowed just two more hits - the last a triple to Freese that Martinez lost in the third-inning twilight and allowed to drop behind him on the right field warning track.
 Price struck out five and walked two, retiring 14 in a row before a leadoff walk to Chris Taylor in the eighth ended his night after 89 pitches.
 He tapped his heart several times to Red Sox fans behind the first base dugout while walking to the bench.

 Joe Kelly struck out three straight pinch hitters and Sale, originally scheduled to start Game 5, fanned three more in the ninth.
-Sale ended by throwing a slider past Manny Machado, a meager 4 for 22 (.182) in the Series, and raised both arms as catcher Christian Vazquez ran out to jump on him with glee and teammates from the dugout and bullpens followed.
+Sale ended by throwing a slider past a falling Manny Machado, a meager 4 for 22 (.182) in the Series, and raised both arms.
+Boston catcher Christian Vazquez ran out to jump on him with glee, and teammates from the dugout and bullpens followed.

 While Price rewrote his own October legacy, Kershaw was unable to do the same as he fell to 1-4 with a 6.06 ERA in postseason elimination games.
 Plagued at times by an aching back, the 30-year-old lefty no longer is the dominant pitcher who won three Cy Young Awards, his famous 12-to-6 breaking ball now more 10 to 4:30.